 Nevertheless, when the price of steem rises, the value of upvotes rises, and when the price of steem lowers, the value of upvotes lowers.
 A higher steem price is good for those who hold steem power.

 Steem has growing communities from South Korea and Nigeria, as well as a number of other countries.
 It is worldwide, open to all, and offers those in third world countries the opportunity to earn a significant income.

 Consider: in the coastal regions of the United States, the daily income required for a family might be $150-$200.
 There are very few steemians making this sort of money from upvotes, but rural users may need less; say, $100/day.
 This is a lot of money.
 However, in other parts of the world, there are many who live on less than $10/day.
 Imagine a steem power holder upvoting content creators from these parts of the world, helping them support the development of their craft!
 You can directly contribute to the development of entrepreneurs in far away places using steem power, bypassing organizations with overhead costs and bureaucratic decisions that you may disagree with.

 You can improve foreign relations at the grassroots level, one person at a time.
 Don’t worry about changing the world-just help one man, one woman, one family.
 Steem is a realistic, personal engine of change.

 As you can see, steem power allows for a number of unique interactions on the steem blockchain, which creates opportunities for creators and patrons to directly interact.
 I’m excited to see how this evolves in the next few years, and what great art comes from the steem blockchain.

 I will use the term “creatives” for content creators.
 It covers anyone who is creating content that can be consumed on a smartphone/laptop, but is not limited to that.

-Did I miss anything about steem power?
-Let me know in the comments below.
-This will be a chapter in my book, and I want it to be exhaustive on how steem power works.
+Did I miss anything about Steem power?
+Let me know in my Discord channel.
+This will be a chapter in my book, and I want it to be exhaustive on how Steem power works.